BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Segovia to truly soak it in without the crowds?
+When is the absolute best time to visit Segovia to truly soak in its atmosphere without the biggest crowds?

-Beyond the famous aqueduct and Alcázar, what's a must-see that most tourists overlook?
+Beyond the famous aqueduct and Alcázar, what's a hidden gem or a local experience I shouldn't miss?

-Is it easy to get around Segovia on foot, or should I plan on using taxis or buses?
+Is it easy to get around Segovia, or should I plan on renting a car?

 How many days do you need in Segovia, Spain?